SalesforceLabs/OrgCheck/docs/index.md

 ---
 layout: default
-title: Welcome to OrgCheck
+title: Welcome to Org Check
 ---

-# Welcome to OrgCheck
+# Welcome to Org Check

-## Introducing “OrgCheck”
+## Introducing “Org Check”

 Let customers have an application within their Salesforce org to reduce their technical debt continuously.